Seed Library

 Families with children might borrow a lot of items at once so a daily fine per item that is overdue adds up very quickly, which is unfair.
 We want to remove that barrier because we know that introducing children to books at a young age sets them up for success in life.
 We want to encourage everyone to introduce their children to reading!

-We will continue to charge for children’s items that are lost or damaged.
+The Hanover Public Library will continue to charge for children’s items that are lost or damaged.

 We will still be charging fines on young adult and adult materials so items are returned promptly and we can continue to serve everyone efficiently.